somphene/somphene.github.io/log/_posts/2020-06-04-01-Thermodynamics-Conservative-Cycle.md

 ### Cycle $$\circ$$ Energy is Conserved

 Cycle is Identity.
 Identity is Conserved is to state that Identity is unique.
 Identity Cycle is unique.
-Energy is the Idenetity is the Unique Cycle in Thermodynamics.
+Energy is the Identity is the Unique Cycle in Thermodynamics.

 ### Connection is Smooth Translation